aryszka/mikkamakka/readme.md

 # Mikkamakka Functional Calculator

-MMFC is an extendable and programmable software calculator.
+MMFC is an extendable and programmable calculator.

 ### Work In Progress

 The current pre-release version is only capable to compile or interpret itself.
-Actual calculator functionality is going to be added as the programming platform reaches a more stable state.
+Any actual calculator functionality is going to be added as the programming platform reaches a more stable state.

 ### Bootstrapping